 Tips to Understand Your Scores

-With so many credit scores out there, it can be puzzling and frustrating to know which one to look to when trying to understand your credit scores.
+With so many credit scores out there, it can be hard to know which one to look to when trying to understand your credit scores.
 Focus on good credit behaviors—they’ll reflect positively on you no matter which score a potential lender is looking at.
 These good credit activities include:

 - Having a good payment history with no late payments